Arthritis: There is Relief with Massage Therapy

 Managing Arthritis Pain: A Brief History

-More than 2,000 years ago, Greek physician Hippocrates wrote that
+More than 2,000 years ago, Greek physician Hippocrates wrote

-blood and nutrients to the skin and underlying tissues.
+of blood and nutrients to the skin and underlying tissues.
 What's

 more, this relaxation helps break the cycle of pain and stress that